 In support of Town Council’s 2019 Climate Emergency Declaration and the resulting net-zero by 2030 target, the Town of Halton Hills has developed the Retrofit Halton Hills (RetrofitHH) Program Pilot to provide access to interest free financing for energy retrofits to homeowners in Halton Hills.
 This project is supported by grant funding received through the Federation of Canadian Municipalities (FCM) Community Efficiency Financing program.

-Through the RetrofitHH Program Pilot, up to 20 homeowners in Halton Hills will get interest free loans of up to $75,000 to fund retrofit projects that help homeowners save on energy costs and improve the comfort and safety of their homes while reducing their impact on the environment.
-A non-exhaustive list of the categories of measures eligible under the Pilot Program includes:
+Through the RetrofitHH Program Pilot, up to 20 homeowners in Halton Hills were offered interest-free loans of up to $75,000 to fund retrofit projects that help homeowners save on energy costs and improve the comfort and safety of their homes while reducing their impact on the environment.
+A list of the categories of measures eligible under the Pilot Program included Thermal envelope upgrades, mechanical systems and renewable energy systems.

 Municipality: Halton Hills